marcus-wilkes/pharmacy_management_platform.github.io/README.md

 ##  How to Start the Project

 1. **Clone the Repository**
-   - Download or clone the `Contributor` branch of the repository.
+   - Download or clone the repository.

 2. **Set Up the Project**
    - Open your terminal or command prompt.